Obscure and/or illegible words are highlighted in blue.

 100 yards afterwards.

-Cutting one post side, half-price.
+Cutting one fast side, half-price.

 Lurking proper, half-price, but as per agreement (when only taking loose